mvolkmann/MyUnixEnv/notes/GoNotes.md

 - `continue` - advances to the next iteration of a for loop
 - `default` - the default case in a `select` or `switch`
 - `defer` - defers execution of a given function until the containing function exits
-  - TODO: When is this useful?
-Why not move the call to the end of the function?
 - `else` - part of an `if`
 - `fallthrough` - used as last statement in a `case` to execute code in next `case`
 - `for` - only loop syntax; C-style (init, condition, and post) or just condition